Jacob van Eyck: Campanology career

 Not only could they be isolated, but Van Eyck asserted that they could be tuned harmoniously with each other by altering the shape of the bell itself.
 He claimed that it is not possible for a bell to be properly tuned upon casting, but instead that adjustments needed to be made to tune it.
 His assertion was put to the test in 1644.
 The city of Zutphen commissioned the famous bellfounding duo Pieter and François Hemony to cast a new carillon for its Wijnhuis tower.
 The city appointed Van Eyck as its consultant.
 He convinced the Hemony brothers to tune their carillon bells according to his research before finishing the job, rather than waiting for a negative review from the city.
 To achieve this, François cast the carillon bells slightly too thick so that they could be shaved down while tuning.
 Where other bellfounders haphazardly shaved the inside of a bell in an attempt to fix its tune, François placed them on a lathe rotated by five or six men to guarantee symmetry.
 He then shaved down the insides with a chisel to tune the five principal tones.
 Hemony carillons outfitted with "pure" tuned bells quickly became the standard and were coveted across Europe for decades.
 Van Eyck's acquaintance with the intellectuals of the time along with his longstanding relationship with bellfounders helps explain how he was able to influence the Hemony brothers.

 Recorder career

 In addition to his work with the carillon, Van Eyck was a particularly skillful recorder player.
 In 1644 in Amsterdam, Paulus Matthysz published Van Eyck's Euterpe oft Speel-goddinne I, a collection of variations on popular folk songs at the time for recorder.
-It was later renamed to Der Fluyten Lust-hof I. A subsequent volume (Der Fluyten Lust-hof II) was published in 1646 and a revised and greatly enlarged version of first volume was published in 1649.
+It was later renamed to Der Fluyten Lust-hof I. A subsequent volume (Der Fluyten Lust-hof II) was published in 1646 and a revised and greatly enlarged version of the first volume was published in 1649.
 Probably in response to the success of the works, Sint Janskerk increased the salary paid to Van Eyck provided that he entertain passers-by with songs on his recorder.
 A second version Der Fluyten Lust-hof II was published in 1657 and a third and final version of Der Fluyten Lust-hof I was published c.
 1656.